ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 ### The People-Focused CTO *AKA the VP of Engineering (VPE)*

-A typical startup will not have both a VPE and a CTO, and so it often falls on the CTO to fill the VPE role. is is often also the hardest role for a cofounder CTO to fill, as the responsibilities of the day one technical cofounder don't much overlap with the responsibilities of the internally people-focused technical leader.
+A typical startup will not have both a VPE and a CTO, and so it often falls on the CTO to fill the VPE role.
+This is often also the hardest role for a cofounder CTO to fill, as the responsibilities of the day one technical cofounder don't much overlap with the responsibilities of the internally people-focused technical leader.

-The people-focused CTO is responsible for setting internal technical culture, the hiring process, and overseeing internal processes. is CTO spends much of their time actually managing either independent contributors or other technical managers. is is the most critical of the three focus areas to get right.
+The people-focused CTO is responsible for setting internal technical culture, the hiring process, and overseeing internal processes. is CTO spends much of their time actually managing either independent contributors or other technical managers.
+This is the most critical of the three focus areas to get right.
 If a company isn't hiring well, or its technical staff is poorly managed, unmotivated, unfocused, or not aligned, it can impact productivity, and even lead to bad decision-making that will hurt the organization in the long term.

 ### The Externally Focused CTO *AKA The Head of Technical Sales/Marketing*

 This is likely the least common focus for a startup CTO, but no less critical at the right time or place.
-Most often, you see this CTO at companies that build products for a technical audience developer tools, for example. ese CTOs spend lots of time writing blog articles or speaking at conferences.
+Most often, you see this CTO at companies that build products for a technical audience developer tools, for example.
+These CTOs spend lots of time writing blog articles or speaking at conferences.
 Perhaps they are brought into sales meetings to act as an executive technical representative to close large deals.
 Note that building a brand around the technical team not only has a positive effect on product sales, but also can be a great recruiting tool and can reduce your time and cost of hires.

 This is perhaps the easiest role for the founder CTO to step into, as they have the historical context for the company and can most genuinely and passionately tell the company story and evangelize its product and value.